-ARTICLE 3231. - DIRECTORS' INFORMATION DUTY
+ARTICLE 31.- DIRECTORS' INFORMATION DUTY

 - 1. Directors must inform the Company of the shares of the Company which they own directly or indirectly through Related Persons, in accordance, in all respects, with the Internal Rules of Conduct on Matters Relating to the Securities Market. - 2.
 Directors must also inform the Company of the positions they hold and the activities they carry out in other companies and, in general, of facts, circumstances or situations that may prove significant for their performance as Company directors. - 3.
 Directors must inform the Company of any situation of which they are aware whose importance of which seriously damage the Company's reputation. - 4.
-Directors must abide by the limitations on belonging to Boards of Directors set forth in the current regulations of organization, supervision and solvency of credit entitiesbanking institutions. - 5.
+Directors must abide by the limitations on belonging to Boards of Directors set forth in the current regulations of organization, supervision and solvency of credit entities. - 5.
 Directors must inform the Company of circumstances that affect the Company and that may damage its credit or reputation, especially of criminal charges brought against them and the progress of any subsequent trial.
 The Board may, after examining the Director's situation, demand his resignation and the Director must abide by this decision.

-ARTICLE 3332.- DISPENSATION FROM COMPLIANCE WITH DUTIES BY DIRECTORS the release is not the competence of the Meeting, the Board of Directors may approve the release, exceptionally, previously and exceptionally,-and subject to a report by the Audit and Control Committee reflecting that no damage is caused to the Company and no legal or by-law regulations applicable in each case are breached, the Director may be dispensed from compliance with certain obligations.
+ARTICLE 32.- DISPENSATION FROM COMPLIANCE WITH DUTIES BY DIRECTORS

+In cases in which authorization of the Board of Directors is not expressly prohibited, the Company can release the Director form complying with certain obligations.
+When the release is not the competence of the Meeting, the Board of Directors may approve the release, previously and exceptionally and subject to a report by the Audit and Control Committee reflecting that no damage is caused to the Company and no legal or by-law regulations applicable in each case are breached.